U gebruikt een verouderde browser. Wij raden u aan een upgrade van uw browser uit te voeren naar de meest recente versie.

 Nor do the proposed ISGs indicate how the transition from ownership to responsibility and care can be made.
 Or how the value of emotions and beauty can be expressed in a real way - whether in 'money' or not.
 And whether a "reasonable distribution of income and property" will put an end to absurd wealth.
 So there is a lot to explore.

-It is a learning society that can make this journey of discovery, as discussed in Chapter 12 of the textbook Fundamentals of Sustainable Development, edition 2025.
+It is a learning society that can make this journey of discovery, as discussed in the continuation of Chapter 12 of the textbook Fundamentals of Sustainable Development, edition 2025.